 The year was 1999 and the movie was Matrix.
 It was then that the divided human society finally united to agree that slow-motion effect is pretty cool.
 It took a while but finally, the slow-motion effect wasn’t something limited to the professional movie makers.
 But it wasn’t until our smartphone cameras gained the ability to record high fps videos that slow-motion really reached in everyone’s hands.
 Most flagship smartphones today, whatever OS they run, are capable of capturing slow-motion videos.
-Some even go as far as capturing video at 960 fps for that ultra slow motion effect.
+Some even go as far as capturing video at 960 fps for that ultra slow-motion effect.
 But that usually means you have to know beforehand that there is something you want to capture in slow-motion.
 What if you already have some footage and looking at it you think, “hey this would look cool in slo-mo”?
-Microsoft’s Photos app on Windows 10 might come in handy.
+Microsoft’s Photos app can help you create or make slow-motion videos or add slow-motion effects to videos on Windows 10.

 Add slow-motion effect to video in Windows 10